INDIANAPOLIS – Legislation to cut business taxes is coming together as House and Senate Republicans are moving closer on the details.

 But legislative Republicans have been working around the margins on the issue.

-On Tuesday, both the House and Senate inserted language creating a super abatement that local units could give to specific companies on equipment for up to 20 or 25 years.
+On Tuesday both the House and Senate inserted language creating a so-called “super abatement” that local units could give to specific companies on equipment for up to 20 or 25 years.
 Current law limits that to 10 years.

-But the House Republicans continue to push a wider-scale option for counties to permanently exempt all new equipment from the business personal property tax.
-While there would be no immediate fiscal effect, over time the revenue would disappear as equipment is replaced.
+But House Republicans continue to push a wider-scale option for counties to permanently exempt all new equipment from the business personal property tax.
+While there would be no immediate fiscal effect, in time the revenue would disappear as equipment is replaced.

 Both bills now would further drop the tax to 4.9 percent by 2022.